top of page

 ~ Foggy's daughters Crystal and Astra (latter lived on grounds in the Cottage; former lived in Mt.
 Shasta); two years, 2004-2006

-Scroll past if of no or little interest.
+Scroll past if of little or no interest.

 New, wildly inappropriate 'ownership' focus